Kate-Yayla/Project1-Historical-NBA-Analysis/README.md

 ![Winning Percentage](/Images/Impact-Four-Factor-Ratings-on-Winning-Percentage.PNG)

-* There is a positive correlation with Four Factors Ratings Air and Winning Percentage.
+* There is a positive correlation with Four Factors Ratings and Winning Percentage.

 ## Visualized ages impacts on Player Efficiency Rating (PER)